 First Nations

 The Squamish-Lillooet Regional District is found within the traditional territories of several First Nations, including the Sḵwx̱wú7mesh Úxwumixw (Squamish)St'át'imc and Líl'wat, which is a distinct Nation with linguistic, cultural, familial and political ties to the St'át'imc Nation.
 Each Nation is independent and self-governing.
-In the case of the St'át'imc, there are elevent distinct and self-governing communities (including Líl'wat) within the Nation.
+In the case of the St'át'imc, there are eleven distinct and self-governing communities (including Líl'wat) within the Nation.

 Small parts of the SLRD also overlap with the traditional territories of the Stó:lō, Tsleil-Waututh, Nlaka'pamux, Tsilhqot'in, and Secwepemc Nations.